arturogalan/noise-box/README.md

 # noise-box

-> A Vue project to test Vue and WebAudio
+> A Vue project to test Vue and WebAudio capabilites.
+All the webaudio nodes and structures of different pedal effects and amp simulation relies on noisefy library.

 ## Build Setup